 It’s better to leave other the Reduce or disable Heartbeat activity settings unless you’d like to specifically disable the Heartbeat API.

 WP Rocket provides specific add-ons for Sucuri, Facebook Pixel, Google Analytics, and Cloudflare.

 If you’re using either Google Analytics or Facebook Pixel, WP Rocket’s add-ons allow you to host those tracking scripts locally, instead of loading them from either Google or Facebook.

 For Sucuri or Cloudflare, you’ll discover useful features, like clearing those servers' cache whenever you clear cache at WP Rocket.

 If you’d like to enable any of these features, just turn on the necessary add-on.

 We hope this article was helpful for you in learning how to properly install and configure the WP Rocket plugin in WordPress!
-If you want to try other cache plugin, we already have a detailed review of top 5 cache plugin here.
+If you want to try other cache plugins, we already have a detailed review of the top 5 cache plugins here.

 - Speed Up Your Website with Jetpack